CustomTypeOne/LoopPatches/README.md

 ***
 ## LoopPatches cannot be applied to Dev code that is older than 14 July 2022.

+The new feature: Add Now Marker, Main Charts: requires dev code later than Aug 1, 2022

 Tested with

 * Loop Dev version: 26 Sep 2022, commit ca8a374